LGBTQ rights in Iran: LGBT history in Iran

 Around 250 BC, during the Parthian Empire, the Zoroastrian text Vendidad was written.
 It contains provisions that are part of sexual code promoting procreative sexuality that is interpreted to prohibit same-sex intercourse as sinful.
 Ancient commentary on this passage suggests that those engaging in sodomy could be killed without permission from a high priest.
 However, a strong homosexual tradition in Iran is attested to by Greek historians from the 5th century onward, and so the prohibition apparently had little effect on Iranian attitudes or sexual behavior outside the ranks of devout Zoroastrians in rural eastern Iran.

 There is a significant amount of literature in Persian that contains explicit same-sex illustrations.
 A few Persian love poems and texts from prominent medieval Persian poet Saadi Shirazi's Bustan and Gulistan have also been interpreted as homoerotic poems.

-Under the rule of Mohammad Reza Shah, the last monarch of the Pahlavi dynasty, homosexuality was criminalised, though it was mostly tolerated even to the point of allowing news coverage of a mock same-sex wedding.
-Janet Afary has argued that the 1979 Revolution was partly motivated by moral outrage against the Shah's government, and in particular against a mock same-sex wedding between two young men with ties to the court.
+Under the rule of Mohammad Reza Pahlavi, the last Shah of the Pahlavi dynasty, homosexuality was criminalised, though it was mostly tolerated even to the point of allowing news coverage of a mock same-sex wedding.
+Janet Afary has argued that the 1979 Iranian Revolution was partly motivated by moral outrage against the Shah's government, and in particular against a mock same-sex wedding between two young men with ties to the court.
 She says that this explains the virulence of the anti-homosexual oppression in Iran.
-Reza Pahlavi, Crown Prince and the son of Shah Mohammed Reza, argued that LGBT individuals had freedom before the "Mullah Regime" (the 1979 revolution).
-After the 1979 Revolution, thousands of people were executed in public, including some homosexuals.
+Reza Pahlavi, Crown Prince and the son of Mohammad Reza Pahlavi, argued that LGBTQ individuals had freedom before the "Mullah Regime" (the 1979 Revolution).
+After the revolution, thousands of people were executed in public, including some homosexuals.

-A Safavid Persian miniature from 1627, depicting Abbas I of Iran with a page.
+Persian miniature depicting Abbas the Great with a page.
+By Muhammad Qasim, 1627, Safavid era.
 Louvre, Paris.

-Two men engaged in anal sex.
-Watercolour on paper.
-From Iran.
+Watercolour on paper depicting two men engaged in anal sex.
+1660 – 1720, Safavid era.
 Kinsey Institute, Bloomington, Indiana.
-Around 1880 - 1926.

-Two men engaged in anal sex.
-Watercolour on paper.
-From Iran.Kinsey Institute, Bloomington, Indiana.
-Around 1880 - 1926.
+Watercolour on paper depicting two men engaged in anal sex.
+1660 – 1720, Safavid era.
+Kinsey Institute, Bloomington, Indiana.

 A depiction of a youth conversing with suitors from Jami's Haft Awrang, in the story A Father Advises his Son About Love.
 Smithsonian Institution, Washington, DC.

 Men and youths depicted on a Safavid ceramic panel from Chehel Sotoun, Isfahan.
 Louvre, Paris.